jdeda/GameAI/README.md

 ## Program Features: Algorithms
 This program has a host of steering behavior variable-matching algorithms that can be visualized.
 See psuedo-code below to know more about these algorithms.

-### Algorithm: VELOCITY
+### Algorithm: VelocityMatch
+Velocity matching algorithm.
 This algorithm simply matches the character's velocity to the target's velocity.
+Visually, the character will follow target on parallel path, "copying its movements" but staying a fixed distance away.
 ```python
 def VAR_MATCH_VELOCITY(character, target, timeToTargetVelocity):
     linear = target.velocity - character.velocity